 Among the 600 or more carotenoids in foods, beta-carotene, lycopene and lutein are well-known leaders in the fight to reduce the damage from free radicals.
 Foods high in carotenoids may be effective in helping prevent certain cancers and may help decrease your risk of macular degeneration.

-Foods high in carotenoids include red, orange, deep-yellow and some dark-green leafy vegetables; these include tomatoes, carrots, spinach, Brussels sprouts, sweet potatoes, winter squash and broccoli.
+Foods high in carotenoids include red, orange, deep-yellow and some dark-green leafy vegetables; these include sweet potatoes, spinach, carrots, tomatoes, Brussels sprouts, winter squash and broccoli.

 Research has demonstrated the broad role of vitamin E in promoting health.
 The main role of vitamin E is as an antioxidant.
-It helps protect your body from cell damage that can lead to cancer, heart disease and cataracts as we age.
+Research has looked at its possible role in helping to protect your body from cell damage that can lead to cancer, heart disease and cataracts as we age.
 Vitamin E works with other antioxidants such as vitamin C to offer protection from some chronic diseases.
-Vitamin E is found in vegetable oils, salad dressings, margarine, wheat germ, whole-grain products, seeds, nuts and peanut butter.
+Vitamin E is found in vegetable oils, wheat germ, whole-grains and fortified cereals, seeds, nuts and peanut butter.

 Perhaps the best-known antioxidant, vitamin C offers a wide-variety of health benefits.
-These benefits include protecting your body from infection and damage to body cells, helping produce collagen (the connective tissue that holds bones and muscles together) and helping in the absorption of iron and folate.
+These benefits include protecting your body from infection and damage to body cells, helping produce collagen (the connective tissue that holds bones and muscles together) and helping in the absorption of iron.

 To take advantage of these benefits, eat foods rich in vitamin C such as citrus fruits (including oranges, grapefruits and tangerines), strawberries, sweet peppers, tomatoes, broccoli and potatoes.